-The College Prep Pre-Health Care Professional student will focus on the basic Biology skills required by persons employed in a variety of Health Care contexts.
+The Pre-Health Care Professional student will focus on the basic Biology skills required by persons employed in a variety of Health Care contexts.
 These skills include a review of human systems such as the digestive, respiratory, motor, circulatory, excretory, and the immune systems.
 Additional topics may be covered on an as needed basis.
-This is a 5 week, 40 hour course that meets twice a week for 4 hours each class.
+(5 weeks, 40 hrs.)